Water is integral to what we do and vital to the longevity of BHP. We depend on access to water and cannot operate without it.

 This innovative approach allowed WAIO to develop proactive, outcome-based management actions to cumulative-impact risks.
 These actions now inform short- and long-term operational planning to avoid and minimise adverse impacts to water-dependent environments.

-In FY2022, the majority of our operating assets commenced a WRSA in line with the Our Requirements for Environment and Climate Change standard.
+In FY2022, the majority of our operated assets commenced a WRSA in line with the Our Requirements for Environment and Climate Change standard (as it was at that time, now the Environment Global Standard).
 This process involved third-party review of publicly available information and stakeholder engagement by the third party to determine the shared water challenges in the regions where we operate.
-This involved active engagement with various stakeholders, such as other industries, local, regional and state government agencies, civil society organisations, public authorities, local community members and other interested parties who may influence or be influenced by our site water use and activities.
+This involved active engagement with various stakeholders, such as other industries, local, regional and state government agencies, civil society organisations, public authorities, local community members and other interested parties that may influence or be influenced by our site water use and activities.
+We continued our program of WRSAs in FY2024, with a WRSA from NSWEC planned to be released in FY2025.

 Outcomes from these WRSA can be found here.